sean-njela/argocd-demo/docs/argocd/overview.md

 ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It automates the deployment of applications to Kubernetes by keeping the cluster state in sync with configuration stored in Git repositories.

+It is best to reference the officical ArgoCD documentation for more information.
+[ArgoCD Documentation](https://argo-cd.readthedocs.io/en/stable/)

 ## Core Principles

 The implementation in this project adheres to the following GitOps principles: